green-api/greenapi-integration-rocketchat/README.md

 This command requires:

 - The workspace to be registered first
-- The workspace command token to be set in app settings
 - The user to have the livechat-agent role

 **For an agent to have an ability to answer in a WhatsApp chat, they must be registered through this command first.**